cruemartin/Idea-CLI/README.md

 Clone this repo to your system.

-Once go is installed run:
+Once go is installed run the following command.
     go build goIdeas.go
 This will build the executable and you are now free to use the Idea-CLI.